mircea007/clickr-py/README.md

 * Toggle key is Caps Lock (because who really uses it?).
 Caps Lock is also closer to WASD keys so it's easy to reach
 * Anti-bot detection (by randomizing intervals between clicks, in the future i will add buterfly/dracgclick mode for even better stealth)
 * Works for both right and left click
+* Can change cps while running (UI not yet implemented)

 ## Running the precompiled binary